jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 This does what it says on the tin: every few convolutions, we resize the image to make it smaller.
 There are lots of ways of doing this, such as [max pooling](https://computersciencewiki.org/index.php/Max-pooling_/_Pooling).

 When we resize, we lose some spatial resolution, but we gain depth.
 It lets us take our flat input image, and by repeated convolutions and resizing, get to a sausage shaped 'image' that is lower resolution but also deeper.
-The network also gains, in some hand waving sense, _understanding_ with this depth --- it started out with a patch of image that was just pixels, and now it has mapped those pixels into _features_ that can carry more meaning to help it solve the task at hand.
+The network gains, in some handwavy sense, _understanding_ with this depth --- it started out with a patch of image that was just pixels, and now it has mapped those pixels into a set of _features_ that can carry more meaning to help it solve the task at hand.

-Our final building block is the Activation Function.
-This is where the 'neural' bit comes in.
+Our final building block is the Activation Function, which is where the 'neural' in 'neural network' comes from.

 <p align="center">
   <a href="/assets/driverless/20-neurons.png">